CharlExMachina/Hoppy-Woods/README.md

 # Hoppy Woods
-Platformer game made with the Godot engine following GameDev.TV's course on Godot
+Platformer game made with the Godot engine